-I love using herbs to make herbal soap.
-Herbs add texture, scent, and many benefits for the skin.
-Most herbs can be used, but some are better than others.
+I love making herbal soap.
+Herbs add texture, scent, and benefits to your skin.
+You can use most herbs, but some are better than others.

 Preparing Herbs for Making Soap